codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Git provider**

-Optional; required for GitLab and Bitbucket Server.
+Optional; required for GitHub Enterprise, GitLab, and Bitbucket Server.
 The name of the Git provider to use for the runtime and the account.

-* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab` or `bitbucket-server`
+* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `github`, `gitlab` or `bitbucket-server`

 **Repository URLs**
 The Git repository (project in GitLab) that houses the installation definitions.